ornladios/ADIOS2/docs/user_guide/source/operators/CompressorZFP.rst

 *************
-ZFPCompressor
+CompressorZFP
 *************

-The ``ZFPCompressor`` Operator is compressor that uses a lossy but optionally error-bounded compression to achieve high compression ratios.
+The ``CompressorZFP`` Operator is compressor that uses a lossy but optionally error-bounded compression to achieve high compression ratios.

 ZFP provides compressed-array classes that support high throughput read and